When you flush things down the toilet that you shouldn’t, you’re risking serious damage to your pipes – so do you know what can and can’t be flushed?

 A plunger might be all you need to unclog your sink.
 Image: Getty

-How to prevent clogged drains
+How to prevent clogged sinks and drains in the home

 A sink strainer plug can help you avoid clogging your sink again.
 They are common in modern kitchens.
 Simply allow the strainer to catch food and hair from washing down your drain, then empty the debris straight into the bin before replacing the strainer.
+Find out about things not to pour down a sink or drain.

 Similarly, try not to brush your hair over the bathroom sink, and refrain from washing loose hairs in your sink down the drain.
 Gather them up and throw them in the bin instead.